tikhono/CryptoHackPals/pals/set2/_12_byte_at_a_time_ecb_decryption_simple/README.md

 >
 > Here's roughly how:
 >
-> 1. Feed identical bytes of your-string to the function 1 at a time --- start with 1 byte ("A"), then "AA", then "AAA" and so on.
+> 1. Feed identical bytes of your-string to the function 1 at a time --- start with 1 byte ("a"), then "AA", then "AAA" and so on.
 Discover the block size of the cipher.
 You know it, but do this step anyway.
 > 2. Detect that the function is using ECB.
 You already know, but do this step anyways.
 > 3. Knowing the block size, craft an input block that is exactly 1 byte short (for instance, if the block size is 8 bytes, make "AAAAAAA").
 Think about what the oracle function is going to put in that last byte position.
 > 4. Make a dictionary of every possible last byte by feeding different strings to the oracle; for instance, "AAAAAAAA", "AAAAAAAB", "AAAAAAAC", remembering the first block of each invocation.